1carew1/simple-route-mongo/README.md

 + If ports were left as default you should now be able to access the site via http://localhost:8090 and this should render the Simple Route frontend

 If you would like to run the whole project via Docker and not install Mongo anywhere you may run

 + docker-compose rm -f
 + docker-compose pull
 + docker-compose up --build -d
 + docker-compose up

-This should now be available on http://localhost:8090 and runnign via Docker
+This should now be available on http://localhost:8090 and running via Docker

 ### List of Software + Technologies Used
 + Jenkins 2.46.2